Voxbone? Who are they?

 No order on my part pending.

-This is either a mistake or a scam; based on the comments already appearing for the same number, the second solution is the most likely.
+It is either a mistake or a scam; according to the comments already appearing on the same number, the second option is the most likely.

 I also received calls from 0975180919 and the first time I answered.
-It was a trading company, but when they asked me for my credit card numbers, expiration date, and security code, I ended the conversation.
-But since then, they call me almost every day.
+It was a trading company, but when they asked for my credit card numbers, expiration date, and security code, I cut the conversation short.
+Since then, they have been calling me almost every day.

 I also received a call from this kind of number.
 For me, it was 0975186364.
 It was the first time.

-Apparently, it was a woman's voice; I didn't really understand what she was saying except that she ended the call by asking me to call her back (the call lasted only 6 or 7 seconds at most).
-Later, I did indeed call back (twice) to find out more, but the number was busy!
+Apparently, it was a woman's voice; I didn't quite understand what she was saying except that she ended the call by asking me to call her back (the call lasted only 6 or 7 seconds at most).
+Later, I indeed called back (twice) to find out more, but the number was busy!
 So I didn't have anyone on the line!

-One question: Is it not possible that these could also be prank calls (from friends or acquaintances) using this kind of number so that the person making the prank isn't recognized?!?
+One question: Is it not possible that these are also prank calls (from a friend or someone known) using this kind of number so that the person making the prank isn't recognized?!?

-I received a call on the number 0975186299 asking me to call another number starting with 08xxx99 or press 1 to send a text message to this phone.
+I received a call on the line 0975186299 asking me to call another number starting with 08xxx99 or press 1 to send a text message to this phone.

 Indeed, from a reverse directory, I found voxbox.